Atilra: Advocating for Dairy Workers in Argentina

 Financial Indicators

-While Atilra itself is a union and does not disclose typical corporate financial indicators like revenue or profit, its influence is significant in negotiating wages and working conditions that affect the financial health of dairy companies and workers alike.
-The economic conditions leading to plant closures also reflect broader financial strains within the industry.
+While Atilra does not disclose specific financial indicators such as revenue or profit, its influence is evident in its role in negotiating wages and working conditions.
+This significantly impacts the financial health of dairy companies and their employees.
+The recent closure of the Devoto plant highlights the financial strains affecting the industry.

 Important Events